Dick Van Dyke says avoiding two things is the key to a long life as he nears 100

-Dick Van Dyke says avoiding two common things is the key to a long life as he nears 100
+Dick Van Dyke says avoiding two common things is key to long life as he nears 100

 ‘I’ve always thought that anger is one thing that eats up a person’s insides,’ star admits as he closes in on milestone birthday